mardenneubert/coursera-learning-how-to-learn/final-project-on-learning.md

 	- Is centered in the prefrontal cortex, which is responsible for the executive functions of the brain
 	- Connects to other parts of the brain, so it can access long-term memories
 	- Can store only about four chunks of information at the same time
-	- Works like a *blackboard*, but not a very good one: we have to repeat or use other techniques to make information stick to it
+	- Works like a **blackboard**, but not a very good one: we have to repeat or use other techniques to make information stick to it

 - Long-term memory
 	- Stores all our memories, including fundamental concepts and techniques involved in what we are learning
 	- Is distributed over a big area of the brain
 	- Can store billions of items
-	- Works like a *warehouse*, but to increase the chances that we are able to access an item later, we need to revisit it a few times
+	- Works like a **warehouse**, but to increase the chances that we are able to access an item later, we need to revisit it a few times

+## Sleep and learning
+- Sleep allows our brains to get rid of toxins they produce while we are awake
+- During sleep, our brains consolidate our learning, getting rid of irrelevant ideas and reinforcing the important ones
+	- They rehearse the tougher parts of what we are learning and reinforce those neural patterns
+	- Sleep also helps form new neural connections by going into diffuse mode and allowing new neural patterns to form
+		- For this to happen, we first to enter focused mode to put new information in our memory

+## Chunking
+- Chunking is the process of grouping information in our brains through meaning or use
+	- The chunk formed is easier to remember and can fit into the big picture of what we are learning
+	- This helps our focused mode to
+	- Only when we understand the **context** we are able to fit the chunk with other topics

 Analogies are a great tool for learning